pyg-team/pytorch-frame/docs/source/handling_advanced_stypes/handle_text.rst

     >>> MultiNestedTensor(num_rows=105154, num_cols=1, device='cpu')

 It is strongly recommended to specify the :obj:`path` during :meth:`~torch_frame.data.Dataset.materialize`.
-It will cache generated :class:`~torch_frame.TensorFrame`, therefore, avoiding embedding texts in every materialization run, which can be quite time-consuming.
+It will cache generated :class:`~torch_frame.data.TensorFrame`, therefore, avoiding embedding texts in every materialization run, which can be quite time-consuming.
-Once cached, :class:`~torch_frame.TensorFrame` can be reused for subsequent :meth:`~torch_frame.data.Dataset.materialize` calls.
+Once cached, :class:`~torch_frame.data.TensorFrame` can be reused for subsequent :meth:`~torch_frame.data.Dataset.materialize` calls.

 .. note::